rachitaravishankar/Microarray-Analysis-in-R/README.md

 GSE37448 : https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37448

 # Planned Analysis
+Analysis is performed on two datasets : series matrix file and dataset deposited in the Immgen website.

+For the raw series matrix file the following steps are followed -
-- Quality control of CEL files (R/Bioconductor: oligo, affy)
+- Quality control of CEL files
 - Normalization (RMA)
 - Differential expression analysis (limma)
 - Enrichment Analysis (Gene Ontology based)

+For the immgen dataset the following steps are followed -
+- Dimensionalty Reduction

 # References